-Depth of sleep impacts the brain’s ability to flush out toxins
+Sleep quality impacts the brain’s ability to remove toxins

-New research from the University of Rochester Medical Center (URMC) shows that our depth of sleep affects the brain’s process of washing away toxic proteins and waste.
+New research from the University of Rochester Medical Center (URMC) shows that a lack of deep sleep disrupts the brain’s process of flushing out toxic proteins and waste.
 And because our sleep becomes lighter as we age, researchers believe their findings, published February 27th in Science Advances, could potentially unlock the mystery of aging and sleep deprivation in relation to heightened risk of Alzheimer’s disease.

 “Sleep is critical to the function of the brain’s waste removal system and this study shows that the deeper the sleep the better,” said lead author Maiken Nedergaard, M.D., D.M.Sc., co-director of the Center for Translational Neuromedicine at URMC.
 “These findings also add to the increasingly clear evidence that quality of sleep or sleep deprivation can predict the onset of Alzheimer’s and dementia.”

 The study shows that deep non-REM sleep, during which both the brain and cardiopulmonary activity slow down, is the perfect sleep stage for the glymphatic system to function properly.
 The glymphatic system, a “plumbing” system that pumps cerebral spinal fluid (CSF) through brain tissue to flush away waste, was only just discovered by Nedergaard and her team in 2012.

 Toxic proteins that accumulate in the brain, such as beta amyloid and tau, are associated with the development of Alzheimer’s.
 Therefore, researchers believe that an impairment of the glymphatic system due to weakened sleep may encourage the development disease.